iSmoothBlog/UFWApp/README.md

 * FileZilla (File Transfer)
 * Odoo (Odoo Server)

-And many more, any other alternative for these applications should work.
+And many more, any other alternative for these applications should apply.

 ## Installation
 Clone this repository into your system and install the required files: